remotion-dev/remotion/packages/docs/docs/cloudrun/getservices.md

 ### `region`

 The [GCP region](/docs/cloudrun/region-selection) that you would like to query.
-It is also possible to pass 'all regions' here, to ignore the region constraint.

 ```ts twoslash
 // @module: esnext